svenfuchs/progit/de/08-git-and-other-scms/01-chapter8.markdown

 <!--There you go — a nice, clean Git repository.
 It’s important to note that nothing is checked out — you don’t have any files in your working directory at first.
 To get them, you must reset your branch to where `master` is now:-->

 Na also — jetzt haben wir ein schickes, sauberes Git-Repository.
 Dabei ist es wichtig, dass noch nichts ausgecheckt ist — zu Beginn hast Du keinerlei Dateien in Deinem Arbeitsverzeichnis.
-Um an sie heran zu kommen, musst Du Deinen Zweig dahin zurücksetzen, wo sich `master` gerade befindet:
+Um an sie heran zu kommen, musst Du Deinen Branch dahin zurücksetzen, wo sich `master` gerade befindet:

 	$ ls
 	$ git reset --hard master